techbelle/the-little-mongodb-book/en/mongodb.markdown

 The [indexes page](http://docs.mongodb.org/manual/indexes/) has additional information on indexes.
 You can create indexes in the shell, or use the UI provided by Compass or Atlas.

 ## Explain ##
-To see whether or not your queries are using an index, you can use the `explain` method on a cursor:
+To see whether or not your queries are using an index, you can use the `explain` method:

 	db.unicorns.explain().find()

-The output includes a friend telling us what "plan" the optimizer used, `COLLSCAN` means the query was not indexed, that 12 objects were scanned, how long it took, and if the plan was `IXSCAN` what index was used as well as a few other pieces of useful information.
+The output includes a field telling us what "plan" the optimizer used, `COLLSCAN` means the query was not indexed, how many objects were scanned, how long it took, and if the plan was `IXSCAN` what index was used as well as a few other pieces of useful information.

-If we change our query to use an index, we'll see that a AK-TODO change all this for new output `BtreeCursor` was used, as well as the index used to fulfill the request:
+If we change our query to use an index, we'll see that the winning plan used `IXSCAN`, as well as which index was used to fulfill the request:

 	db.unicorns.explain().find({name: 'Pilot'})